Most of us have placed a weekend football accumulator at some point in our betting lives.

 The events which make up an accumulator bet could be a series of football matches, horse races, election results, Big Brother winners or any combination of - pretty much - anything.

 The only exclusion is that you can't include related events.
 For example, you couldn't back Harry Kane to score first, Harry Kane to score at any time, Tottenham to win, Tottenham to be leading at half-time and Tottenham to win 1-0.

 A bet on one event is known as a single, two events is a double, three events is a treble, four events is a four-fold (or quadruple) and then five events or more becomes an accumulator.

-How does a Football Accumulator Work?
+How do Accumulator Bets Work?

 It's already tough enough to find consistent winners at decent prices, so you can imagine that combining multiple teams into one bet quickly moves the advantage even more in favour of the bookies.

 The best use for a football accumulator is to combine short-priced favourites.

 For example, you would have a hard time justifying a bet on France to beat Romania at 3/10 here as the risk/reward is ridiculous.
 You would be risking £10 in order to win just £3.